The Office of Admissions at LLUSD is moving toward a paperless process. Please do not send any documents other than those listed below.

 - Faith-based university

-- Parallel yet seperate course of study in comparison to traditional DDS program
+- Parallel yet separate course of study in comparison to traditional DDS program

 - Program uniquely tailored to the international student